Physical Therapist Assisting (PTA)

 Credit Hours: 3.00 Total Contact Hours: 5.00 Lecture Hours: 1.00 Lab Hours: 4.00

-Provides a comprehensive overview of physical agents/therapeutic modalities utilized in physical therapy practice.
-Analyze the theory and physiological effects of various thermal, mechanical, and electromagnetic agents as well as the indications, contraindications, precautions, advantages, and disadvantages of each to promote evidence informed, clinical decision making for application into patient care.
+Provides a comprehensive overview of physical agents and therapeutic modalities utilized in physical therapy practice.
+Analyze the theory and physiological effects of thermal, mechanical, and electromagnetic agents, and their indications, contraindications, precautions, and clinical benefits and limitations, to inform evidence-informed decision-making in the use of therapeutic modalities for patient care.
 Laboratory activities seek to achieve competency in the application of the above treatment interventions to ensure effective outcomes and patient safety.
 'C' grade policy applies.

 Offered: Summer